enspyrco/monorepo/packages/flutter/utils/astro_dev_tools_screen/docs/ubiquitous_language.md

 ## Actions History List

-The Redaux DevTools Screeen has two main areas: the Actions History List and the State Change View.
+The Astro DevTools Screeen has two main areas: the Actions History List and the State Change View.
-As each Action is emitted by the Store and received by the Redaux DevTools Screeen, it is added to a the collection of Actions that backs the Actions History List.
+As each Action is emitted by the Store and received by the Astro DevTools Screeen, it is added to a the collection of Actions that backs the Actions History List.
 Each Action is displayed in the list as an [Actions History Item].